savonet/book/audio.md

 ```{.liquidsoap include="liq/cross3.liq" from=3 to=-2}
 ```

-(we suppose there that `jingle` is a playlist of jingles).
+where we suppose that `jingle` is a playlist of jingles (the notation `(x:source)` above means that we impose that `x` should have the type `source`,i.e. a source without methods; this is unfortunately necessary above for now, because Liquidsoap otherwise thinks that the function `f` operates on sources with methods and is not accepted as a valid argument for the `cross` function).
 Or we could to all the three at once.
 Namely, suppose that we have a jingle and we want to achieve the following:

 - we begin by fading out `a` for 3 seconds,
 - after 1 second, we start playing the jingle (say that it lasts for 3 seconds),